As well as mainstream lending options that might be available, customers should also look at credit unions and other local lending organisations.

 It's worth noting at this point that occasionally mainstream lenders can prove to be more expensive than payday lenders for short-term loans.

 For example, banks sometimes offer overdraft loans that can actually cost more than a high-interest payday loan due to the fee structure that is applied.

-So before taking out any alternative to a payday loan, particularly for a short-term loan, make sure that the overall payment package won't actually cost more with a mainstream lender.
+So, before taking out any alternative to a payday loan, particularly for a short-term loan, make sure that the overall payment package won't cost more with a mainstream lender.